Here’s how a large fancy color rough stone cracked during polishing, with a huge loss to the owner

 Starting polishing the crown angels

-At a certain point it was time to form the crown facets.
-The stone was safely glued to the dop* and the cutter placed the stone with a gentle motion on the polishing wheel.
-Knowing that this diamond cost just under a million dollars, he sensed a heavy responsibility.
-Every few seconds he lifted the stone up to inspect the progress of the facet with his loop.
-After a few strokes, he lifted the dop and could not believe his eyes… the clean vivid yellow stone that he had seen just seconds before had completely cracked, without any warning or sound.
+At a certain point, it was time to form the crown facets.
+The stone was safely glued to the dop, and the cutter placed the stone gently on the polishing wheel.
+Knowing that this diamond cost just under a million dollars, he felt a heavy responsibility.
+Every few seconds, he lifted the stone to inspect the progress with his loop.
+After a few strokes, he lifted the dop and couldn’t believe his eyes… the clean vivid yellow stone he had seen just seconds before had completely cracked without any warning or sound.

 The starting and end point of the crack

 “The damage creates an enormous emotional blow.
-No one knows why a stone with low pressure cracks on the wheel.
-It’s a mystery.
-And there is no way to reverse it.
-If you break a very expensive porcelain Chinese vase you can glue it back together.
-If you punch a hole in a Rembrandt oil painting it can be restored, but if you crack a diamond there is no way to repair the damage,” the owner explained.
-He added that the polisher had been highly skilled and had used extreme caution.
+Despite the stone having low internal tension, it cracked due to external factors such as vibrations from uncalibrated polishing wheels, overpressure during cutting, high-speed polishing, or using old tools that don’t hold the diamond tightly.
+There is no way to reverse it.
+If you break a very expensive porcelain Chinese vase, you can glue it back together.
+If you punch a hole in a Rembrandt oil painting, it can be restored.
+But if you crack a diamond, there is no way to repair the damage,” the owner explained.

-At this point the only way to salvage some part of the investment was to split the stone on the crack and extract the maximum yield from the remaining pieces.
+At this point, the only way to salvage some part of the investment was to split the stone where the crack is and extract the maximum yield from the pieces.

 Splitting manually the cracked stone